BrittniLudington/game-of-war/README.md

 As the App uses React and Node JS, a multi-threaded library and a single threaded respectively, asynchronousy in information may possibly occur.
 If this happens refresh the page.

-BUG: As of right now there is a glitch that occurs if the player leaves the game after the final round but does not click "play again".
-This will be fixed.

 ## Pages: